220328-uta-sh-net-ext/Steve-Burgos/Project 0/RateMeApp/README.md

-# PROJECT NAME
+# Rate Me App

 ## Project Description

-Here goes your awesome project description!
+An App that allows you to search and submit reviews about local restaurants

 ## Technologies Used

-* Tech 1 - version 1.0
-* Tech 2 - version 2.0
-* Tech 3 - version 3.0
+* .NET
+* C#
+*

 ## Features

 List of features ready and TODOs for future development
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3
+* Add a review
+* Search for restaurant
+* Search users as admin

 To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2
+* Calculate average

 ## Getting Started